leukipp/cortile/README.md

 ```

 ## Configuration [![github](https://img.shields.io/github/v/tag/leukipp/cortile)](#Configuration)
-The configuration file resides under `~/.config/cortile/config.toml` and is created on the first launch using the default values.
+The configuration file is located at `~/.config/cortile/config.toml` and is created with default values during the first startup.
-Further information's about those values can be found in the comments of the [config.toml](https://github.com/leukipp/cortile/blob/main/config.toml) file.
+Additional information about individual entries can be found in the comments section of the [config.toml](https://github.com/leukipp/cortile/blob/main/config.toml) file.

 [![config](https://raw.githubusercontent.com/leukipp/cortile/main/assets/config.gif)](https://github.com/leukipp/cortile)

 ### Shortcuts
+The default keyboard shortcuts are assigned as shown below.
-It may be that some of the keyboard shortcuts are already used by your system.
-In that case, update the values under the `[keys]` section of the configuration file.
+If some of them are already in use by your system, update the default values in the `[keys]` section of the configuration file:
 | Keys                                                    | Description                              |
 | ------------------------------------------------------- | ---------------------------------------- |
 | <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>T</kbd>           | Tile current workspace                   |